viking-sudo-rm/StackNN/README.md

 Please report any bugs in the GitHub issues tracker.

+## Dependencies

+Python 2.7 is supported.
+A possibly incomplete list of dependencies is:
+* pytorch
+* numpy
+* matplotlib
+* enum

 ## Models

 Models implement the high-level controllers that use a stack for recurrent memory.
 You can think of these networks like LSTMs with a more sophisticated storage mechanism to pass data between time steps.